Unicoursium/iterm2-Theme/README.md

-# iterm2-Theme
+# Iterm2-Theme
+Hello.
+Welcome to use this color theme.
-This group of colors comes from Zhang Sihan's Days of Seeing Clouds with You.Thanks for using it.
+This group of colors comes from Zhang Sihan's Days of Seeing Clouds with You.
+Thanks for using it.